-Now, some vacuum cleaners have a special cleaning accessory specifically for mattresses.
+Some vacuum cleaners have a special cleaning accessory specifically for cleaning mattresses.

-However, if you do not have that, you could either use a crevice tool or a brush tool.
+However, if your vacuum model does not come with one, you could either use a crevice tool or a brush tool.

-That said, the key to getting stains out of anything is to get at it fast.
-And with a memory foam mattress that is really absorbent, it is doubly important.
+The key to getting stains out of anything is to get at it fast.
+And with a memory foam mattress that is really absorbent, it is very important.

-If, on the other hand, what was spilled is solid, handpick the solid stuff.
+On the other hand, if what was spilled is solid, handpick the solid stuff.
 And you can just skip ahead to washing immediately.

 Dry Your Mattress

-You want your mattress to dry out as quickly as possible.
-So if you can manage it, carry the mattress outside to where it can get some sun.
+You’d want your mattress to dry out as quickly as possible.
+So if you can manage it, carry the mattress outside to get some sunlight.

 If, however, you cannot manage that, you could try to reposition your mattress to a window or something.
 Another option is to strategically position a fan so that it can blow on the mattress.